cseanburns/semantic_web_development/src/2b1-using-vscode-and-github.md

 ## *Gitting* Started

-Again, the following simply follows the steps outlined in at:
+Now that you understand the basics of syncing repos, we'll proceed to using Git and GitHub with VS Code.

-[Introduction to Git in VS Code][git_vscode].
+Again I'm mainly following the steps outlined at [Introduction to Git in VS Code][git_vscode].

 Now that we have `git` installed on our systems, open VS Code and access the Accounts menu.
 You will want to sign into GitHub in VS Code.